hackclub/hackclub/workshops/online-pong/README.md

 app.use(express.json()) // This line tells express to interpret incoming requests as JSON, which makes it easy for Colyseus to understand and interact with the requests.

 // (you can just ignore this next block) On REPL, Colyseus doesn't work over HTTPS without additional configuration.
-For building this pong workshop this workaround is necesarry to make it work on Repl, but make sure to remove this if you expand your game into a full website with many people playing it, as this effectively disables encryption to prevent mixed content errors.
+For building this pong workshop this workaround is necessarry to make it work on Repl, but make sure to remove this if you expand your game into a full website with many people playing it, as this effectively disables encryption to prevent mixed content errors.
 For some reason, converting everything to HTTPS instead wasn't working, even though it should. app.use((req, res, next) => {
   if (req.headers['x-forwarded-proto'] === 'http') {
     next()